mendix/docs/content/ats/howtos/ht-version-1/getting-started.md

 Good luck testing your Mendix app with ATS!

-## 8 Next up
+## 8 Next Up

-You now learned a few basics of working with ATS.
-The next how-to is [How to Install the ATS Helper and ATS Recorder](install-ats-helper-recorder).
-You find an overview of all the how-tos and the structure on the [ATS 1 How-To's](ht-version-1) page.
-We advise you to follow the predefined structure.
+You have now learned a few basics of working with ATS, so the next how-to is [How to Install the ATS Helper and ATS Recorder](install-ats-helper-recorder).

+For an overview of all the how-tos and the structure, see [ATS 1 How-to's](ht-version-1).
+We advise following the how-to's in the order listed there.